3demax/Staples/README.md

 ## Installation

+The core is entirely contained within the file `staples.py`.
 The simplest usage is to just include `staples.py` in the project folder.
 However, Staples operates based on the current working directory, so the `staples.py` file itself can go anywhere that you can run it.
 It can even be added to your PATH and given executable permissions, turning it into a command.
 You can also rename it or use an alias to make the command simply `staples`.

 Staples is inspired by Django, and uses the `settings.py` method of defining project-specific variables, such as content paths, template directories, deployment settings, etc. While not required, the `settings.py` file is helpful as it also is responsible for mapping the processors to the kinds of files (see Building and Watching).
 Any processors you have need to be in a spot accessible to Python and imported in settings.
 See `settings.py` in the sample projects for an example of this.